TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 Sign Up for Free

-\*Exclusions apply.
-This is an exclusive offer offered to eligible PayPal account owners.
-With this service you are eligible to receive up to 12 refunds per calendar year (between January 1st and December 31st), and may receive refunds of up to $30 USD per claim.
-PayPal reserves the right to cancel or modify part of or this entire Offer at any time without notice, for any reason in their sole discretion.
-See full terms and conditions.
+1Limitations apply.
+This program is open only to eligible U.S. PayPal account owners.
+Once the service is activated, participants may receive up to 12 refunds (up to $30 per refund request) per calendar year (January 1 – December 31) on qualifying returns of tangible items returned in accordance with seller’s return policy.
+Other limitations apply.

-\*\*See more about Purchase Protection terms and limitations.
+2See more about Purchase Protection terms and limitations.

 *   Help
 *   Contact